KuyaWes33/SGCHymnsCatalog/README.md

 ## Part three: putting it online

 The app is a folder of files.
 Any static host will serve it.
-These instructions use Netlify, which is what the live site runs on: it is free, it issues HTTPS certificates itself, and it republishes the site every time the repository changes.
+These instructions use GitHub Pages because it is free, it supports HTTPS, and it takes a custom domain.

 HTTPS is not optional.
 Offline support does not work without it.